madskristensen/Tweakster/README.md

 Inspired by the suggestion [Add a Restart Visual Studio option to 'File' menu](https://developercommunity.visualstudio.com/idea/537213/add-a-restart-visual-studio-option-to-file-menu.html).

 Make it easy to restart Visual Studio.
 If it's running elevated, it will restart back into elevated mode.
 The shortcut key is **Shift+Alt+F4**.

+<h3 id="formatonlinemove">Format on live move up/down</h3>

+Inspired by the suggestion [Move lines up/down command should correct indentation](https://developercommunity.visualstudio.com/idea/1068219/move-lines-updown-command-should-correct-indentati.html).

+When using Alt+Up/Down arrow keys to move lines up and down in the editor, those lines will now indent correctly as they move.
+This is supported for C#, Visual Basic, and HTML.

 ![Restart](art/restart.png)